Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Ethan.md

 I did the refill method, getTileAt method, and started the checkMatches method where I take user input of the user attempting to make a match.

 ### 2025-05-31 Implemented clearing matches, checking for matches and dropping candies
-I rewrote the swap method to only check for candies and I wrote methods like hasMoves, checkMatches,clearMatches, dropCandies,
+I rewrote the swap method to only check for candies and I wrote methods like hasMoves, checkMatches,clearMatches, and dropCandies

 ### 2024-01-03 - Brief description